6 things that kill event engagement in 2024 (and what to do instead)

-Is event engagement something simple?
-No, it’s not.
+Event engagement is difficult to get right because everyone has their own reasons for attending.
 Ask three different people why they attended an event, and you’ll probably get three completely different responses.
 You may hear answers like “to meet new people” or “to feel inspired.”
 And, chances are, at least one person will answer with a blunt “to get away from the office for a few hours (or days).”

-According to a report from the International Association of Exhibitions and Events, learning matters to 91% of attendees.
-Clearly, as an event planner, it should be one of your key priorities.
+Clearly, as an event planner, facilitating learning experiences should be one of your key priorities.
 More learning means greater attendee satisfaction.
 Which makes them likelier to attend your next event and – perhaps – bring a colleague along.

 Event engagement involves several moving parts.
 Great speakers, relevance, and interesting subject matter are a given.
-But there are also other aspects which, without careful planning, may derail the learning process.
+But there are also other aspects thatwhich, without careful planning, may derail the learning process.

 Having an active audience during the event itself is crucial.
 However, engaging your attendees beforehand is equally important.
 Learning doesn’t just happen because you’ve put your attendees in a room with a good speaker.
 Their minds have to be receptive to new knowledge to start with.
 You can do a lot of the groundwork for this in the run-up to the event.

 What to do instead: